 Who Is Andrew Lloyd Webber?

 Andrew Lloyd Webber was born on March 22, 1948, in London.
-His father was the director of the London College of Music, his mother was a piano teacher and his younger brother, Julian, is a renowned cellist, so one might say that he was born with musical blood running through his veins.
+Lloyd Webber comes from a musical family: his father was the director of the London College of Music, his mother was a piano teacher and his younger brother, Julian, is a renowned cellist.
 A true prodigy, early in life Lloyd Webber played the piano, the violin (at age 3) and the French horn, and began writing his own music (at age 6).

-Following his childhood dream of becoming England’s chief inspector of ancient monuments, in 1965 Lloyd Webber entered Westminster School as a Queen’s Scholar and began a course in history at Magdalen College, Oxford.
-His true calling pulled him in another direction, however, and he dropped out in the winter of 1965 to study at the Royal College of Music and explore his interest in musical theater.
+Following his childhood dream of becoming England’s chief inspector of ancient monuments, in 1965, Lloyd Webber entered Westminster School as a Queen’s Scholar and began a course in history at Magdalen College, Oxford.
+However, his true calling pulled him in another direction, and he dropped out in the winter of 1965 to study at the Royal College of Music and explore his interest in musical theater.

 In 1965, Lloyd Webber and Rice began working on their first musical, The Likes of Us, which didn’t reach the stage at the time.
 They were soon commissioned to write a religious concert, and over the next two months, the pair crafted a 20-minute “pop-cantata” version of what would one day become Joseph and the Amazing Technicolor Dreamcoat, a retelling of the biblical story of Joseph.
 The play debuted on March 1, 1968, and was an immediate success.
 With each performance, Joseph got bigger and better, ending up with a two-hour run time.